ALTERNATIVE FUEL VEHICLE ADOPTION GROWS 24% IN ONE YEAR

 Alternative Fuel Vehicle Definitions

-Battery electric: These vehicles run exclusively on electricity via on-board batteries that are charged by plugging into an outlet or charging station.
+Electric: These vehicles run exclusively on electricity via on-board batteries that are charged by plugging into an outlet or charging station.
 They have no gasoline engine, longer electric driving ranges compared to plug-in hybrids, and do not produce tailpipe emissions (though there are emissions associated with charging these vehicles).

 Fuel Cell: A fuel cell vehicle uses an electric-only motor like a battery electric vehicle, but stores energy differently.
 Instead of recharging a battery, fuel cell electric vehicles store hydrogen gas in a tank.
 The fuel cell combines hydrogen with oxygen from the air to produce electricity.
 The electricity from the fuel cell then powers an electric motor, which powers the vehicle.
 The only byproduct of fuel cell electric vehicles is water.